-I was particularly enamoured with the Escarole & White Bean Soup, a recipe of her friend, Gloria’s Grandmother’s Soup.
+I fell in love with the Escarole & White Bean Soup, a recipe of her friend, Gloria’s Grandmother’s Soup.
 I tinkered a bit and posted it, then began to tinker more.
 Honestly, I was looking for a bit more depth of flavor and didn’t mind a little more chopping.
 So if you’ve tried this recipe before, please take another look.

 Escarole is a green not always available in my area, and when it is, it’s expensive.
 Kale, though, another sturdy green is a great substitute.
 A few changes, like a good stock and dried beans also fabulously frugalize this simple soup, while other changes add more flavor.